 There are also wacky weights that will keep the bait perpendicular, while also adding some weight to the rig.
 Although wacky worms are often fished weightless, there are times when some weights will be needed.

 If you’re fishing on a windy day or trying to get down in to some deeper water, then you should be adding some weight to your wacky worm.
 There are different ways to add weight to a wacky worm but these style tungsten weights work well.

 The kit includes everything you need to wacky rig worms, perfect for someone just starting out.
 The video below unboxes the kit and explains what’s in it.

-The most commonly known worm used for a wacky rig is the Senko worm made by Gary Yamamoto.
+The most popular worm for a wacky rig is the Senko worm made by Gary Yamamoto.
 These baits come in sizes ranging from three to seven inches.
-With that said, the most popular sizes are the four and five inch Senkos.
+With that said, the most commonly used sizes are four or five inches.

 This bait became so popular that after it came out, pretty much all rubber worm companies made their own versions of it.
 For example YUM Bait Company and their YUM Dinger.
-Some anglers will use other style worms but the one thing they will all have in common is they are straight-tail worms.
+Some anglers will use other style worms but the one thing they will all have in common is they are all stickbaits.